YoojongChoi/Skin-Cancer-Classification/README.md

 ![Image](https://github.com/user-attachments/assets/4967aa9a-766b-4ee0-bf45-4ed2fec1a7fd)

 - As you can see in the graph, label 0 is overwhelmingly dominant.
-Considering this data distribution, the most critical challenge in training the model was how to handle the imbalance in the dataset.
+Considering this data distribution, the most critical challenge in training the model was how to **handle the imbalance in the dataset.**

 ## 🔍Project Flow
 ### 1. Data Splitting
 - Out of a total of 10,015 data samples, we divided them into training(6410), validation(1602), and test(2003) sets.

+### 2. Model Design for Performance Analysis
+- We designed a total of four models and conducted experiments.
+The reason for structuring the models in four stages was to compare and analyze how the additional components at each stage affect the model's performance.

+    1. CNN with Images Only
+    2. CNN with Images + Metadata + Residual Connections
+    3. Images + Metadata with Data Augmentation
+    4. Images + Metadata with Data Augmentation and Transfer Learning